ANevermore/ANevermore/README.md

 - I've created a handfull of small projects and systems on roblox and am looking for work to add to my portfolio
 - I have experience for 3 years of scripting and want to now script for people and help develop games
-- you can always vontact me at nvermrdizzy on discord
+- you can always contact me at nvermrdizzy on discord

 <h1 align="center">You can view all my videos on my Youtube channel</h1>
 https://www.youtube.com/@nvermr